 Add the onions to the pan when the butter froth subsides.
 Sauté them until they become translucent.

-Add the fresh thyme and the hot pepper, then season with salt to taste.
+Add the fresh thyme, garlic, and the hot pepper, then season with salt to taste.
 Continue to sauté the onions for 1 additional minute.

 Pour the water into a pan with the sautéed onions.
 Stir and bring to a boil.